shizhe-yu/shizhe-yu.github.io/_pages/about.md

 Welcome to my website!

-I am Shizhe Yu, a third-year Economics Ph.D.
-Student in the University of Wisconsin, Madison.
-My research interest is Industrial Organization.
+I am Shizhe Yu (in Chinese, 俞施喆), a third-year Economics Ph.D.
+Student in the University of Wisconsin, Madison, with a focus on Industrial Organization.

-Feel free to [contact me](mailto:shizhe.yu@wisc.edu) if you'd like to discuss anything!
+Feel free to [contact me](mailto:shizhe.yu@wisc.edu) if you'd like to discuss anything.